snarfed/granary/docs/index.rst

 granary
 =======

-The social web translator
 --------------

 Granary is a library and REST API that fetches and converts between a wide variety of data sources and formats:

--  Facebook, Flickr, Google+, Instagram, and Twitter native APIs
+-  Facebook, Flickr, GitHub, Google+, Instagram, and Twitter native APIs
 -  Instagram and Google+ scraped HTML
 -  `ActivityStreams <http://activitystrea.ms/>`__ 1.0 and 2.0
 -  `microformats2 <http://microformats.org/wiki/microformats2>`__ HTML